(PRED ni sone)

 Class V lupus nephritis: 0.5 mg/kg/day for 6 months in combination mycophenolate mofetil; if not improved after 6 months, use 0.5 to 1 mg/kg/day (after a glucocorticoid pulse) for an additional 6 months in combination with cyclophosphamide

-Multiple sclerosis, acute exacerbation: Oral: 200 mg daily for 1 week, followed by 80 mg every other day for 1 month
+Multiple sclerosis, acute exacerbations: Oral: 200 mg daily for 1 week, followed by 80 mg every other day for 1 month.

 Polymyalgia rheumatica (off-label dose): Oral: Evidence to support an optimal dose and duration are lacking; recommendations provided are general guidelines only.
 Individualize therapy using the minimum effective dose and duration (Dejaco [EULAR/ACR 2015]):